Patrick Blake (Hollyoaks)

-In September 2019, after Maxine's lies are revealed, although the entire village was angry at her, however Grace, Nancy, Jesse and Darren knew it was Patrick's fault for ruining her life.
-In November, Maxine finally told her husband Damon how she suffered from his abuse from Patrick and blames him for everything.
-Although Damon understands, he told her he will think about it if he is going to forgive her.
-Grace later mention this to Liam, what Patrick has done to Maxine and why she becomes like this.
-After Liam death, Grace forgives Maxine and asks her to move on from Patrick.
-With her words, Maxine then forgets him for the rest of her life.

 Casting

 It was announced on 7 October 2012 that Jeremy Sheffield would be playing Patrick Blake.
 Of his casting, Sheffield said: "I'm very happy to be joining Hollyoaks at a time when things are getting very exciting".
 Danny Mac, who played Dodger Savage, commented on the character saying that Dodger "needs to find out who his father is and get some questions answered."
+In December 2023, it was announced that Patrick would make a comeback in 2024, although it was not explained how.
+He returns in episodes 6316 and 6317, originally broadcast on 22 February and 23 February 2024.

+It was announced on 3 May 2024 that Hollyoaks will "make a first" as Sheffield is cast as Jez Blake, the estranged twin-brother of Patrick.
+Along with Jez, Patrick's estranged mother Martha Blake (Sherrie Hewson) are both set to make their debuts in spring 2024.

 Development

 Blake's character is introduced when Dodger decides to find Patrick.
 Danny Mac said that Dodger is "shocked" when he finds Patrick as his house is "huge with expensive cars on the driveway.
 It's the opposite to the place where Dodger grew up".
 Mac added that Dodger sees a girl when visiting Patrick who he learns is Patrick's daughter.
 Dodger is "struck by what a decent, charming, handsome bloke" Patrick is and reveals he is his son.
 Patrick does not give Dodger the reaction he was hoping for and is "adamant that his son Mark - which is Dodger's real name - is dead, because that's what Dodger's mum Anna (Saskia Wickham) told him years ago.
 It's an afternoon of bombshells because after Dodger proves his real identity, Patrick reveals Sienna is his twin sister".
 Mac explained that Patrick and Sienna later arrive in the village and try to build a relationship with Dodger.
 A writer for the official Hollyoaks website said "Patrick is a strong, conservative, disciplinarian head-teacher.
 However, the man that the world knows may not be the same behind closed doors..."
 When Jeremy Sheffield appeared on Lorraine, he commented that Patrick was "nice", "intelligent, successful", but also said that "there's a whole other side to him which I'm not going to tell you."

 In an interview with Digital Spy, Sheffield said that he wanted to play a character "who is believable, but can also be horrifically evil at times", he also said he wanted Patrick to be seen as someone "who could be your neighbour, your child's headmaster, or somebody who lives around the corner."